 Mineral reserve and resource figures are estimates, and no assurances can be given that the estimated quantities of uranium are in the ground and could be produced, or that Denison will receive the prices assumed in determining its mineral reserves.
 Such estimates are expressions of judgment based on knowledge, mining experience, analysis of drilling results and industry best practices.
 Valid estimates made at a given time may significantly change when new information becomes available.
 While Denison believes that the Company's estimates of mineral reserves and mineral resources are well established and reflect management's best estimates, by their nature, mineral reserve and resource estimates are imprecise and depend, to a certain extent, upon statistical inferences and geological interpretations, which may ultimately prove inaccurate.
-Furthermore, market price fluctuations, as well as increased capital or production costs or reduced recovery rates, may render mineral reserves and resources uneconomic and may ultimately result in a restatement of mineral reserves and resources.
-The evaluation of mineral reserves or resources is always influenced by economic and technological factors, which may change over time.
+Furthermore, market price fluctuations, as well as increased capital or production costs or reduced recovery rates, may render mineral reserves and resources is always influenced by economic and technological factors, which may change over time.

-Risks of, and Market Impacts on, Developing Mineral Properties mining operations.
+Risks of, and Market Impacts on, Developing Mineral Properties

+Denison's uranium production is dependent in part on the successful development of its known ore bodies, discovery of new ore bodies and/or revival of previously existing mining operations.
+It is impossible to ensure that Denison's current exploration and development programs will result in profitable commercial mining operations.
 Where the Company has been able to estimate the existence of mineral resources and mineral reserves, such as for the Wheeler River project, substantial expenditures are still required to establish economic feasibility for commercial development and to obtain the required environmental approvals, permits and assets necessary to commence commercial operations.